-\textbf{Acknowledgements:} The author wishes to thank Alice Guionnet, Gaultier Lambert and Trinh Khanh Duy for useful suggestions and interesting discussions about this article.
-I also thank Karol Kozlowski for his valuable advice and his idea for showing the continuity of the equilibrium density with respect to the interpolation.
+The author wishes to thank Alice Guionnet, Gaultier Lambert and Trinh Khanh Duy for interesting discussions.
+I also thank Karol Kozlowski for his valuable advice and his idea for showing the continuity of the perturbed equilibrium density with respect to the interpolation.
 The author is also grateful to two anonymous referees that helped improving the quality and readability of the current paper.